 The Athabasca is the most-visited glacier on the North American continent.
 Its ice is in continuous motion.
 The glacier flows down the valley like a frozen, slow-moving river.
 Take a guided tour right up onto the glacier.
 Travel on a massive Ice Explorer to a place where you can walk on, feel, and drink from the Athabasca Glacier.
 Also, take a walk along the glass-floored Skywalk at the cliff’s edge.
 Be warned, this is only for the real outdoors strong-of-heart enthusiast.

 Alberta has plenty of attractions and wherever you go, you find spectacularly beautiful sceneries.
-A visit to Alberta will be the cherry on the top of your Canada visit.
+A visit to Alberta will be the cherry on the cake during your Canada holidays.